 Should I still go along with the ritual a last time?
 One for the road?
 Participating seemed weird.
 Not participating seemed weirder.
 Awkward and guilt-inducing either way.

 I decided to do it.
 I walked up.
 I accepted the bread.
 I took my mini-cup of wine.
 I said the right words.
 I returned to my seat.
 I quietly said goodbye.
 I cried a little.
 No one noticed.

 Thanks so much for stopping by today.
 If you enjoyed this post, I would love to connect with you on Facebook, Instagram, Twitter, or Pinterest.
-You can also sign up to receive new posts via e-mail here.
+You can also sign up to receive new posts via our monthly e-mail newsletter here.